RavenDB's clustering provides redundancy and an increased availability of data that is consistent

 - A cluster is limited in the maximum number of CPU cores that can be used by all of its nodes at a given time.

 - This limit is determined by the cluster's RavenDB license.
 For example, a Community licensed cluster can have up to 3 cores.
 This means that when there is just one node in the cluster, it can use 1-3 cores.
-If there are 3 nodes, each of them can only use 1 core (a RavenDB server cannot be assigned less than 1 core).
+If there are 3 nodes, each will use 1 core (since a server is allowed to be assigned with at least 1 core).

 - The number of assigned cores is divided evenly between all the nodes of a cluster.

-- A node can be limited to a maximum number of cores it can use.
-This can be configured
+- The maximum number of cores a node can use can be limited